 Fission Products

 The fission product distribution from thermally induced fission tends to be cen- tered around isotopes with closed nuclear shells.
-These isotopes are have a “magic number” of protons and neutrons, similar to the filled electron structure of the noble gases.
+These isotopes have a “magic number” of protons and neutrons, similar to the filled electron structure of the noble gases.
 The fission fragment distribution of thermal neutrons incident on 235U is shown in Figure 9.

 Low-Z stable nuclei have approximately equal numbers of protons and neutrons, but larger nuclei require more neutrons to mitigate Coulomb repulsion [39].
 Most of the decay processes following fission are beta emitters, which occurs because the products are neutron rich and become more stable upon the conversion of a neutron to a proton.
 Figure 10 shows the primary decay modes of isotopes as they decay